-Please visit to the "Research Paper Online Registration Site" for easy feedback of such information Please click "Journal (List / Registration)", on the top page of https://nbrp.jp/
+Please visit to the research paper registration site for easy feedback of such information.

+Please click "Paper registration", on the NBRP portal (https://nbrp.jp/)

-Deposit of bioresources
+Deposit of Bioresources

 It is important for the development of life science research in Japan to make the newly developed and collected bioresources continuously available to research communities.
 In this project, these resources will be deposited with the appropriate institutes for implementation of the "Core Facility Upgrading Program" (see p1-p30).
 These institutions will do the work of reproducing, sending, and documenting the resources needed to provide research communities on your behalf.